 New York Minimum Wage Increases—What You Need to Know

-For employers in upstate New York, minimum wage increases will be implemented as follows:
+For employers in upstate New York, the minimum wage has increased over time as follows:

 - December 31, 2016–$9.70/hour